Cancer is a rising problem, and it is significantly associated with pain.

-Treating prostate cancer pain is similar to treating other forms of cancer pain.
-There is a pain management protocol, and doctors start with mild and conservative treatment.
+Managing pain in prostate cancer follows a protocol similar to other cancer types.
+Physicians begin with mild and conservative treatments.
 If they fail, they will move ahead to prescription treatment and then surgical treatment.

 Here’s an overview of the available options to manage prostate cancer-related pain (9):

 This is the first step of the pain relief ladder.
 It would be ideal if you manage your pain by over-the-counter therapy, but it only works for mild or moderate pain.
 In cancer patients, pain symptoms often have additional components.
 Thus, they often require a combination of oral therapy instead of only one drug.

 Weak opioid treatment